Azure-Samples/data-factory-r-server-apache-spark-pipeline/README.md

 A data pipeline with Microsoft R makes sense when one uses R for processing large datasets at regular intervals.
 For e.g., running a stock market analysis model at the end of each business day or re-training/updating the predictive models every hour based on the new incoming labeled data.
 If there is a need for an ETL (Extraction, Transformation, and Load) step before the data reaches R, such an ETL step can also be added to the same pipeline as a dependency to the R task.
 This removes the need for synchronization as R task will wait on the dependencies to finish.

 As an example dataset for this post, we use open source data from [NYC Taxi Dataset](http://www.andresmh.com/nyctaxitrips), public NYC Taxi Trip and Fare data-set.
-This dataset contains details on each taxi trip inclusing pick-up/drop-off location, fare, tip paid, etc. Using this data, we want to train a predictive model to predict the tip amount on each ride.
-We imagine, in the case of NY taxi, that the new trip and fare data is collected everyday and we want to regularly update our predictive model to incorporate the latest trends.
+This dataset contains details on each taxi trip including pick-up/drop-off location, fare, tip paid, etc. Using this data, we want to train a predictive model to predict the tip amount on each ride.
+We imagine, in the case of NY taxi, that the new trip and fare data is collected every day and we want to regularly update our predictive model to incorporate the latest trends.
 We will build a pipeline that periodically reads the new data and runs it through R to create a new and updated predictive model.
+We also create a batch scoring pipeline that uses the model created during the training and predicts the outcome (tip amount) for the given rides.

 The post emphasizes on how we can build a pipeline using Azure Data factory with Microsoft R over Apache Spark to schedule data processing jobs.
 We want to give readers a usable example that can be modified for their datasets and use-cases.
 For the sake of simplicity, we have skipped tuning and validation of our machine learning model.